 In an underwater utopia created by an Ayn Rand devotee, what could possibly go wrong?
 Turns out the answer is “a lot.”
 By the time your character makes it to the city of Rapture, a civil war has killed the majority of the population.
 The remaining people are mostly either mutated soldiers or completely insane.
-To find out more, you’ll either have to play it or watch the video above.
+To find out more, you’ll have to play it.

 Here’s a premise you don’t hear every day.
 In Manhunt, you play a prisoner who was supposed to be executed by lethal injection — but you wake up.
 Your savior is a demented director who tasks you with carrying out a series of gruesome gang murders to create snuff films.
 Obviously, this game just is not for kids, or for anyone who doesn’t want to take a walk on the dark side.
 The compilation of executions above proves it.

 A litany of horrors awaits anyone who plays a Silent Hill game, from pyramid-headed monsters to twitchy undead nurses, to knife-wielding monster children.
 But the worst/best thing about the series is the way the games get in your head.
 Everything depicted here is just wrong, and it leaves you feeling disgusted, creeped out, and kind of violated when you stop playing.
 What more could you ask for from a horror game?